canorve/CluSex/README.rst

 A wrong sky background value will produce a bad computation of Sersic index for model fitting.

-CluSex uses two different methods to compute sky background: 1) gradient sky and 2) random boxes around the objects.
+CluSex uses two different methods through *compsky* command to compute the sky background: 1) gradient sky and 2) random boxes around the objects.

 Gradient sky method computes the background sky in a ring around